Ohio: Cuisine

+Cincinnati chili (pictured here as a "four-way") is a Mediterranean-spiced meat sauce used as a topping for spaghetti or hot dogs.

 Buckeyes are a variation of standard peanut butter cups popular in Ohio.
 Coated in chocolate with a partially exposed center of peanut butter fudge, the candy resembles the appearance of the nut that grows on the state tree, commonly known as the buckeye.
 The Klondike bar originated in Mansfield in 1922.
 Dum Dums lollipops were originally produced in Bellevue, Ohio in 1924, and have been made by Spangler Candy Company in Bryan, Ohio since 1953.

 Cincinnati-style chili is a Greek-inspired meat sauce used as a topping for spaghetti or hot dogs.
 Additionally, red beans, chopped onions, and shredded cheese are offered as extra toppings referred to as "ways".
 German immigrants in Cincinnati invented goetta, a breakfast sausage made of meat scraps, spices, and oats.
 It is typically eaten fried.

-The Polish Boy, "the signature sandwich of Cleveland", is a kielbasa sausage topped with coleslaw, French fries, and barbecue sauce and served on a bun.
+Other local dishes include the Polish Boy, "the signature sandwich of Cleveland", a kielbasa sausage topped with coleslaw, French fries, and barbecue sauce and served on a bun.
 Johnny Marzetti is a casserole dish thought to have originated from Columbus and consisting of some variation of noodles, ground beef, tomatoes, and cheese.

 Ohio has hosted nationwide fast food companies, including the first Arby's, Buffalo Wild Wings, Stewart's, and Wendy's; the latter is headquartered in Dublin, Ohio.
 The hamburger chain White Castle is also based in Columbus.